GinvLab/EikonalSolvers.jl/docs/src/index.md

 In the numerical solution to the eikonal equation, there are two major components, the global scheme, which defines the strategy to update to the traveltime on the grid, i.e., fast sweeping or fast marching method and the local scheme, providing the finite difference stencils.

-The gradient computations are based on the adjoint state method Leung ...
+The gradient computations are based on the adjoint state method (see below).

 ## Numerical implementation